thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 For a comprehensive understanding of the ThingsBoard MQTT broker architecture, please refer to the subsequent [page](/docs/mqtt-broker/architecture/).
 RDS has been deployed as a single instance while the Kafka setup consists of 9 brokers distributed across 3 distinct Availability Zones (AZs).

-The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their count.
-These clients operate persistently, continuously publishing time-series data over MQTT to designated topics.
-Furthermore, the agent facilitates the provisioning of MQTT clients that subscribe by topic filters to receive the messages published by the aforementioned clients.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
 We have emulated smart tracker devices that send messages with five data points.
 The size of a single "publish" message is approximately **114 bytes**.
 Below you can see the emulated message structure with some differences from a real test case since the test agent generates the payload values.